activebiz/activebiz.github.io/intro/Features.md

 - Shared Chart Of Item will allow users / customers to view & order all products from all shared companies and generate a single Order for delivery.

 ### Order Processing
+- Easy and simple workflow from Order to delivery for easy Order Processing.
+- Customers or SalesPersons can use unique shared facility to manage orders from more then one company using single operation.
+- Using Customer Login your customers can raise new orders, review new offers, Check pending / due account balance, check replacement / credit , Debit Notes.
+- With Online ordering your delivery cycle is faster & time saving.
+-

 ### GST Challanges
 - Supports online submissions of GST returns.
 - Multiple GSTNo for single Customer or Supplier based on delivery addresses can be managed.
 - Change of Tax Rate is effective from Date.
 Change in Tax Rate will not effect previous transactions.
 - Automatic Transaction lock for the period GST return was filled.
 No new transactions allowed which effects GST return during that period.
+- Supports EWay Bills

 ### App Administraive
 - Multi User support (Built in 5 user basic pack with subscription)